 The HG Global/BAM segment consists of HG Global Ltd. and its wholly-owned subsidiaries ("HG Global") and the consolidated results of Build America Mutual Assurance Company ("BAM") (collectively, "HG Global/BAM").
 BAM is the first and only mutual municipal bond insurance company in the United States.
 By insuring the timely payment of principal and interest, BAM provides market access to, and lowers interest expense for, issuers of municipal bonds used to finance essential public purposes such as schools, utilities and transportation facilities.
 BAM is owned by and operated for the benefit of its members, the municipalities that purchase BAM's insurance for their debt issuances.
 HG Global was established to fund the startup of BAM and, through its wholly-owned subsidiary, HG Re Ltd. ("HG Re"), to provide up to 15%-of-par, first loss reinsurance protection for policies underwritten by BAM.
 HG Global, together with its subsidiaries, provided the initial capitalization of BAM through the purchase of \$503.0 million of surplus notes issued by BAM (the "BAM Surplus Notes").
 As of June 30, 2019, \$481.3 million of the surplus notes remain outstanding.
 As of June 30, 2019 and December 31, 2018, White Mountains owned 96.9% of HG Global's preferred equity and 88.4% of its common equity.
 White Mountains does not have an ownership interest in BAM.
-However, White Mountains is required to consolidate BAM's results are attributed to non-controlling interests.
+However, White Mountains is required to consolidate BAM's results in its financial statements because BAM is a VIE for which White Mountains is the primary beneficiary.
+BAM's results are attributed to non-controlling interests.